MartinezAgullo/a2a-sensor-fusion/README.md

 # A2A Sensor Fusion

+Proof-of-concept project centered around Agent-to-Agent (A2A) communication for a defense-oriented application.
+The objective is to demonstrate key capabilities of a multi-agent system, specifically integrating an A2A orchestration layer with an internal Model Context Protocol (MCP) service for data standardization.

 ## Prototype 1

 **Prototype 1**: Notebook-based version.
 This code simulates a sensor fusion system where a **Fusion Agent** orchestrates an **Agent-to-Agent (A2A) Task** to retrieve raw data from two simulated **Sensor Agents** (`Radar` and `Visual`), normalizes that data using a local **Model Context Protocol (MCP)** function, and produces a final standardized **A2A Artifact** (report).

+---

 ## Prototype 2